 The Louvre started life as a fortress, in the 12th Century, and then later was used as the royal residence for centuries of French kings.
 It lasted through revolutions, wars, occupations and long periods of housing government bureaucrats to become the famous art museum it is today.

-Learn more about the story behind this latest Paris icon.
+We'll tell you more about the story behind this latest Paris icon.

 Looking for a shorter line-up?
 Instead of the Louvre Pyramid entrance, use the Galerie du Carrousel entrance to the Louvre.
 Take the stairs found in the Tuileries, near the Arc du Carrousel.